 - Humanities Requirement

 The following prerequisite/support courses must also be completed by the application deadline.

 - Medical Terminology (Advanced Medical Terminology is preferred)

 Additionally, the following courses will be awarded points based on the grades earned: A=5 points, B=3 Points, and C=1.
 Only courses completed in the last 5 years with a "C" or better can be used for points.
 (Any exception to the 5-year rule may be discussed with a health science advisor.)

 - Medical Terminology (Advanced Medical Terminology preferred)*

-As a part of the application criteria, the Surgical Services program encourages students to participate in observing our current students.
-Students will receive 10 points for completing one two-hour observation day within our program's skills laboratory.
+As a part of the application criteria, the Surgical Technology Services program encourages students to participate in observing our current students.
+Students will receive 10 points for completing a two-hour observation within our program's skills laboratory.

 Equal Access Policy

 Eastern Florida State College is dedicated to providing a nondiscriminatory environment which promotes equal access, equal educational opportunity, and equal employment opportunity to all persons regardless of age, race, national origin, color, ethnicity, genetic information, religion, sex, gender, sexual orientation, pregnancy, disability, marital status, veteran status, ancestry, or political affiliation in its programs, activities, or employment.

 EFSC recognizes the rights of students and applicants with disabilities, including those with hepatitis B, under the protections of the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.